In this article, we will cover the causes, symptoms, and treatment of schizophrenia.

 Below is a list of the major symptoms:

-- Delusions - The patient has false beliefs which can take many forms, such as delusions of persecution, or delusions of grandeur.
-They may feel others are attempting to control them through remote control.
-Or, they may think they have extraordinary powers and gifts.
+- Delusions - the patient displays false beliefs, which can take many forms, such as delusions of persecution, or delusions of grandeur.
+They may feel others are attempting to control them remotely.
+Or, they may think they have extraordinary powers and abilities.

 - Hallucinations - hearing voices is much more common than seeing, feeling, tasting, or smelling things which are not there, however, people with schizophrenia may experience a wide range of hallucinations.

 - Thought disorder - the person may jump from one subject to another for no logical reason.
-The speaker may be hard to follow.
+The speaker may be hard to follow or erratic.

 Other symptoms may include:

 - Lack of motivation (avolition) - the patient loses their drive.
-Everyday actions, such as washing and cooking, are abandoned.
+Everyday actions, such as washing and cooking, are neglected.

 - Poor expression of emotions - responses to happy or sad occasions may be lacking, or inappropriate.